Yu Chang Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.83 team ERA that ranks fourth among all MLB pitching staffs.
+- The Blue Jays' 3.83 team ERA ranks fifth across all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 136 total home runs at a clip of 1.2 per game (to rank 23rd in the league).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs surrendered (138 total, 1.2 per game).

-- The righty last appeared on Saturday against the Los Angeles Angels, when he tossed 4 1/3 innings, allowing one earned run while giving up four hits.
+- In his last appearance on Sunday, the right-hander went six innings against the Los Angeles Angels, allowing one earned run while surrendering six hits.

-- In 17 games this season, the 25-year-old has a 5.87 ERA and 8 strikeouts per nine innings, while giving up a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.